jnozzi/cocoadev.com/markdown/EscKeyBlowsAwayMyWindowWHYDoesThisHappen.md

 Thanks everyone,

-General/KentSignorini
+KentSignorini

 ----

-I believe this means that you are using an General/NSPanel rather than an General/NSWindow for your window's class; switch it back to General/NSWindow and that behavior should disappear. -- Bo
+I believe this means that you are using an NSPanel rather than an NSWindow for your window's class; switch it back to NSWindow and that behavior should disappear. -- Bo

 ----

 Thanks, Bo.
 That was it.

-General/KentSignorini
+KentSignorini